Mr-Ahilesh/srm-erp/README.md

 Username 3 - Student
 Password 3 - abcd1efgh

-depends on the login credentials the functionality depends.
+depends on the login credentials the functionality changes.

 4. if you dont like the images then change the image inn "CollegeERP-main\dbmserp\dbms\static\images" this directory